criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceBulkDeleteInputV1.md

 # AudienceBulkDeleteInputV1

-Input to delete one or more segments.
+Input to delete one or more audiences.

 ## Properties